sixtyandme logo

 We never have ‘leftovers’ in our house, but I do cook for two to three meals in advance: for the next night’s dinner and perhaps to put one portion in the freezer for future eating.
 I cook this way mainly in the fall and winter when we are not grilling on the barbecue as much.

-I love when we have a meal the second night as it feels like someone came in and left dinner for me to just warm up.
+It’s great to have a ready meal the second night as it feels like someone came in and left dinner for me to just warm up.
 I know crockpots are famous for cooking ahead, and I am seriously thinking about using mine this winter.
 I have never been a true fan of slow cooking, but I may change.

 My Favorite Easy Dinner